 That’s why, at Acorn Trails, we will always give the option to add a t-shirt as an extra instead of giving them to everyone.
 If you decide you don’t want one, you can choose to plant a tree in our grove for around the same price as a t-shirt instead.
 Or why not do both?
 These trees will be added to the Acorn Trails’ grove and in turn will help to re-wild the Scottish Highlands with native species.

-Last year was not an average year of running or events; by anyone’s standards.
-Runners are awesome though and we still managed to plant 81 trees in our TRB grove mostly through virtual events.
-We’d much prefer real events but adapting and overcoming is the name of the game these days!
+The last year has not been an average year of running or events; by anyone’s standards.
+Runners are awesome though and we have still managed to plant over 200 trees in our grove.

 Running forward, we are committed to continuing to encourage sustainability.
 Every race organised by Acorn Trails will offer the Tee or Tree option.
 Every tree purchased will result in a donation to Trees for Life, and a new tree will be planted within 12 months.